 The marine industry is composed of boats, marine engines and their respective PA&A businesses.
-BRP competes in the boat product category with the Alumacraft, Manitou, Quintrex, Stacer and Savage boats and in the marine engine product category with the Rotax engines for jet boats and the next generation of engine technology that the Company is currently developing.
+BRP competes in the boat product category with the Alumacraft, Manitou, Quintrex, Stacer and Yellowfin boats and in the marine engine product category with the Rotax engines for jet boats and the all-new Rotax S outboard engine with Stealth Technology.

 The markets for BRP's products are highly competitive based on a number of factors, including innovation, performance, price, technology, product features, design and ergonomics, fit and finish, brand loyalty, quality, warranties and distribution.
-Management believes consumer demand for powersports vehicles and Marine Products is mostly influenced by macroeconomic conditions, product life cycles, the introduction of new features, technologies and products, brand recognition and the maintenance of extensive and engaged distribution networks.
+Management believes consumer demand for Powersports Products and Marine Products is mostly influenced by macroeconomic conditions, product life cycles, the introduction of new features, technologies and products, brand recognition and the maintenance of extensive and engaged distribution networks.
+In the last years, the level of social acceptability of products has also progressively become a more relevant factor, with a greater push for electric offerings.

-Powersports and Marine Products are sold through networks of dealers and distributors.
-Manufacturers generally either distribute their products in a country directly to an established network of largely independent dealers or through distributors who act as intermediaries with dealers.
-Manufacturers typically provide dealers with marketing and after-sale service support as well as training for service technicians.
+Powersports and Marine Products are sold in more than 130 countries either directly to an established network of independent dealers or through independent distributors who act as intermediaries with their own dealers.
+Dealers and distributors are typically provided with marketing and after-sale service support as well as training for service technicians.
 At the dealer/distributor level, competition is based on a number of factors, including sales and marketing support efforts such as dealer/distributor inventory financing arrangements, dealer/distributor training, store redesign initiatives, flexible ordering systems, advertising and diversity in product offerings.
-Management believes that BRP's Powersport and Marine Products, covering all seasons and, in the case of Powersports products, multiple terrain applications, provide a compelling value proposition for its dealer/distributor network.
+Management believes that BRP's Powersports and Marine Products, covering all seasons and, in the case of Powersports Products, multiple terrain applications, provide a compelling value proposition for its dealer/distributor network.